| Program |

 | We warmly welcome all clinicians and professionals with an interest in art and its therapeutic potential. |

-| Acupuncture differs from Kampo herbal medicine and is highly compatible with mind-body medicine and in several respects; |
+| Acupuncture is different from Kampo herbal medicine in several respects. |

 | 1) |